mikosik/smooth-build/doc/tutorial.md

-You can see how it works by runing build for our initial example, then changing one of java files in `src` directory by adding empty line to it and then runing build again.
+You can see how it works by runing build for our initial example, then changing one of java files in `src` directory by adding empty spaces to the end of some line and then runing build again.
 When you run build second time, you will notice that javac task is reexecuted (as content of *.java files has changed) but because only formatting of the file changed,